tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 was initially authenticated with a client certificate, that session may need to be refreshed from time to time.
 Consequently, a server may periodically perform a full handshake even when the client presents a valid ticket for a session that is too old.
-When that happens a client should replace all its cached tickets with fresh ones obtained from the full handshake.
+When that happens, it is possible that all tickets derived from the same original session are equally invalid.
+A client avoids a full handshake on subsequent connections if it replaces all stored tickets with fresh values.
 The number of tickets the server should vend for a full handshake may therefore need to be larger than the number for routine resumption.

 This document specifies a new TLS extension -- "ticket_request" -- that can be used by clients to express their desired number of session tickets.
 Servers can use this